 V12 Unleashed: Under The Hood

-Mechanically, the Ferrari 250 GTO is one of the finest creations by the master car engineers of the 1960s, combining performance, function, and desirable style.
+Mechanically, the Ferrari 250 GTO is one of the finest and fastest machines by the master car engineers of the 1960s, combining performance, function, and desirable style.
 Among the many brilliant features, you will find a central driving component, a 3.0-liter V12 unit borrowed from the Ferrari 250 Testa Rossa.

-It brought on the manufacture of a car that had a historical styling and dynamism that had never been seen before thus making the Ferrari 250 GTO the best-ever built sports car.
+It brought on the manufacture of a car that had historical styling and dynamism that had never been seen before, thus making the Ferrari 250 GTO the best-ever built sports car.

 250 GTO Sales, Auction Results, and Today’s Worth